karthikeya03/HTML-CSS/notes.md

 1. A **Web Browser**: Allows you to view and interact with your website.
 2. A **Code Editor**: Helps you write the code for your website.

+## General Strategy in HTML :
+1. First write  a `HTML` for the required output
+2. Then style it with  `css`

 ## HTML: HyperText Markup Language
 > HTML is the standard language used to create websites.
 It consists of a series of elements that define the structure and content of web pages.